-You may install 256 MB, 512 MB, 1 GB, 2 GB and 4 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 256 MB, 512 MB, 1 GB and 2 GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.

-- For dual-channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM_A1 + DIMM_A2 = DIMM_B1 + DIMM_B2). - Always install DIMMs with the same CAS latency.
+- Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
-Refer to the DDR2 Qualified Vendors List on the next page for details. - If you install four 1GB memory modules, the system may only recognize less than 3 GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 3GB is recommended.
+Refer to the DDR2 Qualified Vendors List on the next page for details. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR2 memory modules. - If you install four 1GB memory modules, the system may only recognize less than 3 GB because the address space is reserved for other critical functions.
+This limitation appears on Windows[®] XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows[®] XP 32-bit operation system, a total memory of less than 3GB is recommended.

-Notes on memory limitations
+Note on memory limitations

-The motherboard can support up to 16 GB on the operating systems listed below.
-You may install a maximum of 4 GB DIMMs on each slot, but only DDR2-533 2 GB density modules are available for this configuration.
+The motherboard can support up to 8 GB on the operating systems listed below.
+You may install a maximum of 2 GB DIMMs on each slot.

-32-bit 64-bit Windows® 2000 Advanced Server Windows® Server 2003 Standard x64 Edition Windows® Server 2003 Enterprise Edition Windows® XP Professional x64 Edition Windows® Server 2003 Enterprise x64 Edition
+32-bit 64-bit Windows [®] 2000 Advanced Server Windows [®] Server 2003 Enterprise Editic Windows [®] Server Standard x64 Edition Windows [®] XP Professional x64 Edition Windows [®] Server 2003 Enterprise x64 Edition

-Qualified Vendors Lists (QVL) DDR2 with 667 MHz capability
+Qualified Vendors Lists (QVL)

+DDR2 with 800 MHz capability